SourabhGPatil/suven-java-internship-2/README.md

 ## Usage Instructions
 To use the Home Inventory Manager:
+1. Clone this repository.
-1. Run the project to initiate the program.
+2. Run the project to initiate the program.
-2. Initially, the program comes with a sample inventory in the "inventory.txt" file.
+3. Initially, the program comes with a sample inventory in the "inventory.txt" file.
 Users are encouraged to delete this file and begin with their own items and combo box elements to create a personalized inventory.